thebadcc/mfer-builder/README.md

 * Trait 2: 02
 * ... and so forth.

-If you exceed the trait maximum, that trait will be reset to random.
+If you exceed the trait maximum, that trait will be automatically reset to random ('00').

 For Example: